 What opportunities do your students have to get hands on experience in our industry?

 Simon: We have a very strong link to industry and our industry is very broad.
 Public health is not a specific discipline, so our graduates have a much broader range of opportunities.
-We have government and non-government, industry as well as the private sector.
-In our undergraduate program we have a work placement which is across one semester.
+We have government and non-government, industry and private sector opportunities.
+In our undergraduate program, we have a work placement which is across one semester.
 A number of our students get their first practical internships and even their first job from these placements.

-Then in our postgraduate program we've implemented a work placement program to ensure that our postgraduate students have the same opportunities.
-I think we're probably the first university in Australia to offer formal placements within our program and we intend to roll that out across all of our graduate programs.
+Then in our postgraduate program, we've implemented a work placement program to ensure that our postgraduate students have the same opportunities.

 How does the way you learn at UQ teach you the skills you need to face an unknown future?

 Bianca: My program has really opened my eyes to how important it is to be adaptable within your work.
 This is going to be crucial to help tackle emerging health problems.
 My lecturers are doing fantastic research, and understanding the journey and your research goals is fascinating.
 This allows us to think about what we're learning, and how it can be adapted to the future.